zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcompliancehandson5.md

 1. Select **Create merge request**.

 1. Review the pipeline created from the merge request.
-Notice that it has a `semgrep-sast` job even though its not defined in `Compliance Project`.
+Notice that it has a `semgrep-sast` job even though it's not defined in `Compliance Project`.
 This job comes from our pipeline execution policy.

 1. Return to your merge request.
 You will see that there are 1 new vulnerability, detected by the SAST scanner.